dojo/widget-core/README.md

 }
 ```

-**Note:** Unfortunately `tsx` is not directly used within the module so will report as an unused import so would be needed to be ignored by linters.
+**Note:** Unfortunately `tsx` is not directly used within the module so the tsx module will report as an unused import, and will need to be ignored by linters..

 ### Web Components